-The vesting of the performance-based portion of the RSUs is subject to, and adjusted by, achievement of the performance factors determined by the Compensation and Human Resources Committee.
+The vesting of the performance-based portion of the RSUs is subject to, and adjusted by, achievement of the performance factors determined by the CHRC.
 The performance factors consist of business performance measures (the "BPM Factor") and total shareholder return (the "TSR Factor"), calculated relative to the Corporation's peer group performance, each weighted at 50% (collectively the "LTI Performance Factors").
 The number of RSUs that will ultimately vest is determined by the three-year average of the LTI Performance Factors calculated as follows:

-(# of RSUs Awarded + # of Accumulated Dividends)

-((BPM Factor x 50%) + (TSR Factor x 50%))
+(# of RSUs Awarded + # x ((BPM Factor x 50%) + (TSR Factor x 50%)) of Accumulated Dividends)

-For 2021, the BPM Factor is based on shareholder value creation and the Corporation's cash preservation initiatives weighted at 55% and certain exploration and growth strategic initiatives weighted at 45%.
+For 2022, the BPM Factor is based on shareholder value creation through initiatives related to the upstream strategy, the ESG strategy and shareholder initiatives weighted at 60%, along with the Corporation's midstream and Guyana strategic initiatives weighted at 40%.

 The peer group for the TSR Factor is reviewed annually by the Corporation and adjusted if necessary.
-In 2021, the peer group was chosen based on a variety of factors and medium to large-sized organizations in the oil and gas sector operating in South America.
-The Corporation's 2021 peer group for assessing the TSR Factor includes the following companies:
+In 2022, the peer group was chosen based on a variety of factors and medium to large-sized organizations in the oil and gas sector operating in South America.
+The Corporation's 2022 peer group for assessing the TSR Factor includes the following companies: